 I have spent the last two weeks working on an international expansion strategy for one of the products that I head at my workplace.
-Every multinational business has somewhere started as a local business and over time has adopted different modes of entry into the international business.
+Every multinational business was somewhere started as a local business and over the time has adopted different modes of entry into the international business.

 When businesses grow successfully within their domestic markets, they attempt to expand their businesses into international markets, in an attempt to replicate its success in overseas markets.

 Your business can opt for different modes of entry into international business based on the size of your business, your expansion strategies, the potential size, the demand of your chosen international market, the economic and the business environment of the overseas nation etc.

 In this article, I will share with you what are the different modes of entry into international business.
 Having an idea of the different modes of entry into international business will give you a head start in creating a solid international strategy for you business.

 You as a marketer or your company need to decide whether you want to expand internationally abroad or not.
 There are 5 main reasons why a company would want to expand internationally.
 I have mentioned those below when I discuss 'Why should companies expand internationally?'

 Selecting the market(s) to enter